pip-services/pip-services-docs/content/en/python/commons/refer/ireferenceable.md

 ### Description

-The IReferenceable interface allows ou to set references for components that depend on other components.
+The IReferenceable interface allows you to set references for components that depend on other components.

 Important points